Diocese of Luçon: Revolution

 The diocese of Luçon was abolished during the French Revolution by the Legislative Assembly, under the Civil Constitution of the Clergy (1790).
 Its territory was subsumed into the new diocese, called 'Vendée', which was part of the Metropolitanate called the 'Métropole du Sud-Ouest'.
 The Civil Constitution mandated that bishops be elected by the citizens of each 'département', which immediately raised the most severe canonical questions, since the electors did not need to be Catholics and the approval of the Pope was not only not required, but actually forbidden.
 Erection of new dioceses and transfer of bishops, moreover, was not canonically in the competence of civil authorities or of the Church in France.
 The result was schism between the 'Constitutional Church' and the Roman Catholic Church.
 The legitimate bishop of Luçon, Marie-Charles-Isidore de Mercy, refused to take the oath, and therefore the episcopal seat was declared vacant.
 He was in fact one of the thirty bishops who subscribed to the Exposition des principes, sur la Constitution civile du Clergé (30 October 1790).

 On 27 February 1791 the electors of 'Vendée' were assembled at Fontenay.
 Of the 478 electors, only 173 appeared.
 Next day 77 of them elected Jean-Sylvain Servant, the Vicar General of Angers.
 He immediately received a letter from Bishop de Mercy, and on 30 March he resigned.
 A second election was held, with only 99 electors present, and on 1 May the Oratorian priest François Auguste Rodrigue, the prior-curé of Fougère, was elected.
 He was consecrated at Notre-Dame de Paris on 29 May 1791 by Constitutional Bishop Jean-Baptiste Gobel.
 He resigned in 1793, in time to avoid the anti-revolutionary rising of the Vendée and the retaliation of the Terror, and obtained a post in the civil administration.
 He had no successor in the Constitutional church.

 During the Vendée, three engagements took place at or near Luçon, the final battle taking place on 14 August 1793.
 In each, the troops of the Republic were successful.

 Once the Concordat of 1801 with First Consul N. Bonaparte went into effect, Pius VII was able to issue the appropriate bulls to restore many of the dioceses and to regulate their boundaries, most of which corresponded closely to the new 'départements'.
 The Bull Qui Christi Domini abolished all the dioceses of France, and recreated most of the dioceses of the Ancien Régime.
 The diocese of Luçon was not one of them.
-The diocese of Luçon was suppressed by the Concordat of 1801 and annexed to the Diocese of La Rochelle; its bishop, from 1804 to 1821 was Msgr.
-Gabriel-Laurent Pailloux.
+The diocese of Luçon was suppressed by the Concordat of 1801 and annexed to the Diocese of La Rochelle; its bishop, from 1804 to 1821 was Gabriel-Laurent Pailloux.